0-FoxHunt-0/DMS/README.md

 A Python CLI tool that scans a directory for media files and sends them to a Discord channel, preferring MP4+GIF pairs of the same media, and handling segmented videos and segmented pairs in nested folders.
 It can read the channel history and skip files that have already been uploaded (by filename), with a flag to bypass this filter.

 This tool complements the media generation workflow in `disdrop` by automating the final delivery step to Discord.
-See `disdrop` here: `[0-FoxHunt-0/disdrop]`(https://github.com/0-FoxHunt-0/disdrop/tree/master).
+See disdrop here: [0-FoxHunt-0/disdrop](https://github.com/0-FoxHunt-0/disdrop/tree/master).

 ### Features